GilsonLabUCSD/APR/APR_User_Manual.md

 The angle and torsion restraints are currently not supported in the conformational restraints (only distance restraints).

 ### water_model \<string> ###
-This option supports all the water models available in AMBER: TIP3P, TIP4P, TIP4PEW, TIP5P, OPC etc.
+This option supports all the water models available in Amber: TIP3P, TIP4P, TIP4PEW, TIP5P, OPC etc.

 ### waters \<int> ###
 The exact number of water molecules in the simulation box of each window.
 The APR method requires the simulation box in every umbrella sampling window having exactly the same